-Humanists at Large (HAL) exposes PhD students in the humanities, arts, and humanistic social sciences to meaningful work beyond academia that capitalizes on humanistic knowledge and skills.
-It is part of a national effort to make the diversity of humanities careers visible, viable, and valued.
+Humanists at Large (HAL) exposes PhD students in the humanities, arts, and humanistic social sciences to meaningful, purposeful work beyond academia that capitalizes on humanistic knowledge and skills.
+The program is part of a national effort to make the diversity of humanities careers visible, viable, and valued.
 Career opportunities beyond faculty positions are not readily apparent to PhD students in the humanities.
-HAL comprises a set of resources and a program for Stanford PhD students access resources and participate in activities to advance their career exploration beyond academia.
+Through HAL, Stanford PhD students access resources and participate in activities to advance their career exploration beyond academia.

 Looking to explore career opportunities beyond academia?
 Whether or not you are a HAL fellow, we have resources to help you along the way.

-Bay Area Humanists at Large Directory: Find PhD humanists working in the Bay Area who are willing to talk with you about their work and career paths.
-Search the directory by discipline of origin or current work role.
+- Bay Area Humanists at Large Directory: Find PhD humanists working in the Bay Area who are willing to talk with you about their work and career paths.
+Search the directory by discipline or current work role.